OlafOtterbach/Yallocc/Demonstrations/ReadMe.txt

-Olaf otterbach, 10.11.2015
+Olaf otterbach, 23.12.2015

-Beside the unit test several demonstrations are showing the usage of the tokenizer and the parser.
+Beside the unit tests several demonstrations are showing the usage of the tokenizer, the parser and the syntaxtree generator.

 SyntaxTreeDemo